saav/CommunitySafe/README.md

-# Resilient-Community
+# Community Safe
-## _A Disaster Management application in which the user will get an alert before the disaster.
-He will get real-time data related to disasters and a community to interact with each other and develop findings from data visualization._
+## _An application in which the user will get an alert before the severe weather event.
+They will get real-time data related to extreme weather events and a community to interact with each other and develop findings from data visualization._